zibz0017/QuartzVault/content/Math/Statistics/Probability/Random Variables/Specific Types of Random Variables/Binomial.md

 # Definition
-A series of events that only have two possible outcomes.
+Binomials are a specific type of [[Random Variable|random variable]] that has the following rules:
-There must be a defined number of events.
+1. There are only two possible outcomes.
-The probability for each outcome in each event is the same.
+2. There must be a defined number of events.
-Examples:
+3. The probability for each outcome in each event is the same.
-1. A test, or series of tests, that are pass/fail.
+## Example
-2. A coin flip (ignoring the fact that the coin can technically land on its side) or series of coin flips.
-In this example, every coin flip has the same odds of landing on heads or tails as every other coin flip.
+The amount of heads after flipping a coin 10 times (ignoring the fact that the coin can technically land on its side).
-For these events, there are only two possible outcomes.
+This checks all of the boxes: there are two possible outcomes, there are a defined number of events, and the probability of each event is the same.
 # Calculation
 ## Getting $x$ Amount in 50/50 Events
 Let's say we want to figure out the odds of getting exactly 3 heads in 5 coin flips.
 The way we would calculate is simply: